Whisky

 Free Distillery Tours in Scotland: The Honest 2026 Guide

-Truly free distillery tours in Scotland are almost extinct in 2026.
-Here's what's actually free, what's the next-best £10-15 tier, and how to do Speyside on a budget.
+Genuinely free distillery tours in Scotland are almost extinct in 2026.
+What's actually free, the next-best £10–15 tier, and Speyside on a budget.

 Let's deal with the awkward thing first.
 Genuinely free distillery tours in Scotland are almost extinct.
-Glenfiddich charged nothing until 2017 and is now £15.
-Tomatin used to be free; now £15.
+Glenfiddich charged nothing until 2017 and is now from £30.
+Tomatin used to be free; now from £20.
 The Famous Grouse Experience near Crieff was free for years; now £18.
 Even the visitor centres that nominally have "free entry" rely on the assumption that you'll book onto a paid tour once you're through the door.

 The simple economic explanation: a distillery tour takes a guide off productive work for 60–90 minutes, occupies floor space and production-floor walkways that have to be insured and maintained, and ends with a tasting of liquid that costs the distillery real money.
 Charging £15–25 is a deliberate price discipline, not greed.